isomerpages/moe-greenridgepri/_departments/Student Devt & Well Being/Student Well Being.md

 description: ""
 third_nav_title: Student Devt & Well Being
 ---
-# Student Well-Being
+# Student Development And Well-Being

-**The Student Well-Being Department**&nbsp;undertakes&nbsp;to nurture Social and Emotional competencies, strengthen positive Teacher Student Relationship and promote the mental well-being of students within a caring and supportive learning and school environment, involving all teachers.
+**The Student Development &amp; Well-Being Department**&nbsp;undertakes&nbsp;to nurture Social and Emotional competencies, strengthen positive Teacher Student Relationship and promote the mental well-being of students within a caring and supportive learning and school environment, involving all teachers.
 To facilitate the acquisition of SE competencies, our school has used a variety of existing platforms:

 \-&nbsp;&nbsp;The explicit teaching of SEL as part of the Character and Citizenship Education (CCE); and through Guidance Areas which include Education and Career Guidance, Sexuality Education and the Cyber Wellness curriculum;